Condor Footwear Makes a Mark at the 9th Indian International Footwear Fair - www.lokmattimes.com

 Condor Footwear Makes a Mark at the 9th Indian International Footwear Fair

-PNN New Delhi [India], August 21: Condor Footwear (India) Ltd. proudly participated in the 9th Indian International Footwear Fair ...
+New Delhi [India], August 21: Condor Footwear (India) Ltd. proudly participated in the 9th Indian International Footwear Fair (IIFF), ...

 New Delhi [India], August 21: Condor Footwear (India) Ltd. proudly participated in the 9th Indian International Footwear Fair (IIFF), held at the iconic Bharat Mandapam, Pragati Maidan, from 6th to 8th August 2025.
 The prestigious event brought together leading brands, industry leaders, and innovators from the footwear sector, providing a vibrant platform for networking, showcasing, and collaboration.